Creating a Legacy

 Students are the seed corn for conservation

-Student conferences, student poster sessions and students at our congresses are being supported by IIC funds.
-Although 19 grants were given for the Vienna Congress, pressure is increasing as the number and merit of these emerging professionals make increasing demands.
-The innovative Brommelle Memorial Fund needs constant topping up for the up and coming conservators.
+Student conferences, student poster sessions and students at our congresses are being supported by IIC funds are in high demand internationally.
+The innovative Brommelle Memorial Fund needs constant support for the up and coming conservators. £720 will fund support grants for students and early career professionals attending IIC’s biennial congress.

 Debate – Where do we go next?